SEVERNSIDE BIRDS

 Common Blue, as the name suggests, this is a Common Butterfly seen from April to October.

 Male Red-veined Darter.
-This rare migrant Dragonfly has been seen at Severn Beach in three of the last four years.
+This rare migrant Dragonfly has been seen at Severn Beach in recent years.

 Clouded Yellow.
 Usually a scarce migrant butterfly from the Continent.
 Some years large numbers can be seen.